 Many, many more applications of genome editing

 These are just some of the many applications of genome editing.
-For example, you can learn about some of the applications of genome editing in crops here.
+For more examples, check out this post covering applications of genome editing in crops here.
 Importantly, CRISPR tools make it much easier to achieve genome editing applications.
 CRISPR tools accelerate the pace at which these applications have impacts both in and out of the lab.
 As new CRISPR systems are discovered, they’ll accelerate the development of these applications even further.
 We’re incredibly excited to be at the forefront of this pivotal time in biotechnology!